Kburak/crypto-currency-web-app/README.md

 # crypto-currency-web-app

-  A simple web app with Django to show current news and prices for Crypto market.
+  A simple web app with Django to be able to check current news and prices for Crypto market.
 It uses the CryptoCompare.com's API.

+  To get your own API Key, simply go into the website and create one.
+You can paste api_key variable which you can see an area 'Your API Key'.

 ## Install guide